OpenConext/Stepup-Middleware/docs/MiddlewareAPI.md

 Request parameters:
 - identityId: UUIDv4 of the Identity of which to retrieve the possible RaListing
 - actorId: (required) UUIDv4 of the identity
-- actorInstitution: (required) string, the institution as scope determination
-- institution: (optional) string, the institution as scope determination

 #### Response
 `200 OK`